MILDY1234/100-days-of-ML-Challenge/README.md

 The decision of how many neighbors to use for k-NN determines how well the model will generalize to future data.
 The balance between overfitting and underfitting the training data is a problem known as bias-variance tradeoff.
 In practice, choosing k depends on the difficulty of the concept to be learned, and the number of records in the training data.
 One common practice is to begin with k equal to the square root of the number of training examples.
 An alternative approach is to test several k values on a variety of test datasets and choose the one that delivers the best classification performance.

+Classification algorithms based on the nearest neighbor methods are considered lazy learning algorithms because, technically speaking, no abstraction occurs.

+## Day 3:

+### Diagnosing breast cancer with the k-NN algorithm

+During regular examinations, the sample cells are extracted from the mass and examined.
+If machine learning could automate the identification of cancerous cells, it would provide considerable benefit to the health system.
+Automated processes are likely to improve the efficiency of the detection process, allowing physicians to spend less time diagnosing and more time treating the disease.

+### Step 1 – collecting data
+We will utilize the Wisconsin Breast Cancer Diagnostic dataset from the UCI Machine Learning Repository at http://archive.ics.uci.edu/ml.